Strapping on the Derby Skates

 One is not necessarily better than the other and is a matter of personal preference but the technology behind the Crazy heel lock is now being used in other skates like the Riedell Solaris, Bont's and skate accessories sold to lock the heel into the boot to stop "heel slippage", so there are obvious benefits found in a skate that fits well and locks the heel into place to reduce this issue.

 Heel slippage can quite often happen if you allow for too much wriggle room.
-Boots can stretch a little with wear and your foot will move around too much in the boot if you allow too much space.
+Boots can stretch a little with wear and your foot will move around too much in the boot if you allow too much space in the width of the heel especially.
 This can cause slipping to the front of the skate causing pain to the top of the feet and agility issues due to movement of the foot in the boot.
 It is very important to get a boot that fits the foot well.
 If you are a little Roller and still have a growing foot you can invest in a footbed which allows you to buy a skate a few sizes larger without having the issue of the foot moving around in the boot as the foot sits snug in the footbed.
 Adults don't usually have this problem so stick with a tight but comfortable fit as there are problems associated with getting a boot that is too tight also.

-Most leather boots can also be heat moulded if after skating in your boots you find a few areas that are rubbing or not as comfortable as you would like you can heat mould those areas to your foot for a better fit and feel.
+Most leather boots can also be heat moulded if, after skating in your boots you find a few areas that are rubbing or not as comfortable as you would like, you can heat mould those areas to your foot for a better fit and feel.

-In Australia, the most common boot width is D/B meaning Wide Ball (toe area) with Regular Heel width.Another boot width that is becoming more common in Australia is B/AA, so Regular Ball (toe area) with Narrow Heel width which is more ideal for most skaters as the heel should
+In Australia, the most common boot width is D/B meaning Wide Ball (toe area) with Regular Heel width.Another boot width that is becoming more common in Australia is B/AA, so Regular Ball (toe area) with Narrow Heel width which is more ideal for most skaters as the heel should be snug and have less movement.

 Smashing Plates like its a Greek Wedding